TaxFoundation/international-tax-competitiveness-index/README.md

 These two steps can be repeated for each reform scenario.

 ## Adding a country to the _Index_
 If you would like to research the tax system of a particular country and add it to the _Index_, you can do so by following the methodology behind each variable (the information in `source_documentation.md` in the main directory will be helpful in this endeavor) and adding the country and variable values to the spreadsheets in the /final-data folder.
 Optimally, you will add values for each variable and each year back to 2014.
-Once the spreadsheets in the /final-data folder have been edited with a new row of data for the country you are adding, you can run the `indexcalculations.r` file and explore the results.
+Once the spreadsheets in the /final-data folder have been edited with a new row of data for the country you are adding, you can run the `08_index_calculations.R` file and explore the results.

 If you have fully researched the data values for all the variables for the country for each year of the _Index_ and created a file with those sources, you could then create a pull request that we will review to determine if we would like to include the additional country in the repository and, potentially, the next version of the _Index_.

 ## Methodology
-The _ITCI_ is a relative ranking of the competitiveness and neutrality of the tax code in each of the 36 OECD countries.
-It utilizes 41 variables across five categories: corporate income tax, individual taxes, consumption taxes, property taxes, and international tax rules.
+The _ITCI_ is a relative ranking of the competitiveness and neutrality of the tax code in each of the 37 OECD countries.
+It utilizes 42 variables across five categories: corporate income tax, individual taxes, consumption taxes, property taxes, and cross-border tax rules.
 Each category has multiple subcategories, and each subcategory holds several of the 41 variables.
 For example, the consumption tax category contains three subcategories: rate, base, and complexity.
 The consumption tax base subcategory then includes two variables: VAT/sales tax threshold and VAT/sales tax base as a percentage of total consumption.

 The _ITCI_ is designed to measure a country’s tax code on a relative basis rather than on an absolute measurement.
-This means that a score of 100 does not signify the absolute best possible tax code but the best tax code among the 36 OECD countries.
+This means that a score of 100 does not signify the absolute best possible tax code but the best tax code among the 37 OECD countries.
 Each country’s score on the ITCI represents its relative difference from the best country’s score.

 ### The Calculation of the Variable, Subcategory, Category, and Final Score
 First, the standard deviation and average of each variable is calculated.
 The standard deviation measures the average difference of a country’s tax variables from the mean among all 36 countries.
-For example, the average corporate income tax rate across the 36 OECD countries is about 23.3 percent, with a standard deviation of 5.1 percentage points.
-This means that on average, an OECD country’s corporate tax rate is 5.1 percentage points off from the mean rate of 23.3 percent.
+For example, the average corporate income tax rate across the 37 OECD countries is about 22.9 percent, with a standard deviation of 5.6 percentage points.
+This means that on average, an OECD country’s corporate tax rate is 5.6 percentage points off from the mean rate of 22.9 percent.

 To compare variables with each other, it is necessary to standardize them, because each variable has a different mean and standard deviation.
 To standardize the variables, each observation is given a normalized score.
 This sets every variable’s mean to 0 with a standard deviation of 1.
 Each country’s score for each variable is a measure of its difference from the mean across all countries for that variable.
 A score of 0 means a country’s score is equal to the average, a score of -1 means it is one standard deviation below average, and a score of 1 is one standard deviation above average.

 The score for the corporate tax rate demonstrates this process.
-As mentioned previously, the average corporate income tax rate among the 36 OECD countries is 23.3 percent, and the standard deviation is 5.1 percentage points.
-The United States’ corporate tax rate normalized score is -0.48,  or 0.48 standard deviations less competitive than the average OECD country.
-In contrast, Ireland’s tax rate of 12.5 percent is 2.08 standard deviations more competitive than the average OECD country.
+As mentioned previously, the average corporate income tax rate among the 37 OECD countries is 22.9 percent, and the standard deviation is 5.6 percentage points.
+The United States’ corporate tax rate normalized score is -0.5,  or 0.5 standard deviations less competitive than the average OECD country.
+In contrast, Ireland’s tax rate of 12.5 percent is 1.86 standard deviations more competitive than the average OECD country.

 The next step is to combine variable scores to calculate subcategory scores.
 Within subcategories, each individual variable’s score is equally weighted and added together.
 For instance, the subcategory of cost recovery includes seven variables: loss carryback, loss carryforward, the present discounted value of depreciation schedules for machines, industrial buildings, and intangibles, inventory accounting method, and allowance for corporate equity.
 The scores for each of these seven variables are multiplied by 1/7, or 14.3 percent, to give them equal weight, and then added together.
 The result is the cost recovery subcategory score.

 #### Calculating Subcategory Scores
 From here, two transformations occur.
 First, to eliminate any negative values, the inverse of the lowest z-score plus one in each subcategory is added to each country’s z-score.
-For example, France has the worst z-score for the corporate income tax rate subcategory (-1.69).
-Thus, 1.69 plus 1 (2.69) is added to each country’s z-score (the adjusted z-score).
+For example, Portugal has the worst z-score for the corporate income tax rate subcategory (-1.53).
+Thus, -1.53 multiplied by negative one is 1.53.
+Adding one to that product gives 2.53.
+Then 2.53 is added to each country’s z-score giving the adjusted z-score.
 This sets the worst score in each subcategory to 1.
+For Portugal, -1.53 plus 2.53 equals 1.

 Second, the adjusted subcategory scores for each country are scaled to 100, relative to the country with the best score in each subcategory.
 This is done by taking each country’s adjusted z-score and dividing it by the best adjusted z-score in each category.
-For example, Hungary, which has the lowest corporate tax rate, has the best adjusted corporate rate subcategory z-score of 5.45, and receives a final subcategory score of 100.
+For example, Hungary, which has the lowest corporate tax rate, has the best adjusted corporate rate subcategory z-score of 5.02, and receives a final subcategory score of 100.

 #### Calculating Category Scores
 The same method is used to create the category scores.
 First, the z-score for subcategories is averaged to create the initial category score.
-Then, the inverse of the worst z-score plus one in each category is added to each country’s z-score.
-For example, Japan has the worst initial corporate category score of -0.83.
-Thus, 0.83 plus 1 (1.83) is added to each country’s initial category score (the adjusted initial category score).
+Then, the worst z-score is multiplied by minus one and one is added to that product That resulting amount is added to each country’s z-score.
+For example, Colombia has the worst initial corporate category score of -0.80.
+Thus, -0.80 multiplied by negative one is 0.80.
+Adding one to that product gives 1.80.
+Then 1.80 is added to each country’s initial category score to give the adjusted initial category score.
 This sets the worst score in each category to 1.
+For Colombia, -0.80 plus 1.80 equals 1.

 Second, the adjusted initial category scores for each country are scaled to 100, relative to the country with the best score in each category.
 This is done by taking each country’s adjusted initial category score and dividing it by the best adjusted initial category score in each category.
-For example, Latvia, which has the best corporate category score, has the best adjusted category score of 3, and receives a final category score of 100.
+For example, Chile, which has the best corporate category score, has the best adjusted category score of 2.94, and receives a final category score of 100.

 #### Calculating the Final Scores
 The same method is used to create the final score.
 First, the initial category scores are averaged to create the initial final score.
-Then, the inverse of the worst initial final score plus one is added to each country’s initial final score.
+Then, the lowest value of the initial final score is multiplied by negative one and one is added to that product.
+That resulting amount is added to each country’s initial final score.
 For example, Italy has the worst initial final score of -0.46.
-Thus, 0.46 plus 1 (1.46) is added to each country’s initial final score (the adjusted initial final score).
+Thus, -0.46 multiplied by negative one is 0.46.
+Adding one to that product gives 1.46.
+Then 1.46 is added to each country’s initial final score (the adjusted initial final score).
 This sets the worst score in each category to 1.

 Second, the adjusted initial final scores for each country are scaled to 100, relative to the country with the best score in each category.
 This is done by taking each country’s adjusted initial final score and dividing it by the best adjusted initial final score in each category.
-For example, Estonia, which has the best final score, has the best adjusted final score of 2.26, and receives a final category score of 100.
+For example, Estonia, which has the best final score, has the best adjusted final score of 2.24, and receives a final category score of 100.

 ## What Drives the Final Score?
-Because the _Index_ is constructed to compare 36 countries along 41 variables, it is possible that even despite the methods described above that certain variables, subcategories, or categories could be more highly correlated with the final score.
+Because the _Index_ is constructed to compare 37 countries along 41 variables, it is possible that even despite the methods described above that certain variables, subcategories, or categories could be more highly correlated with the final score.
 To evaluate this tendency, this section reviews the correlation coefficients between the components of the _Index_ and the final score.

 ### Specific Categories